philip-ahm/macrophage_sc_analysis/README.md

-**Short title + project description:** Single-cell analysis of the differences in gene expression and function of macrophages and macrophages subtypes in mice and humans with atherosclerose.
+**Short title + project description:** Comparative single-cell analysis of macrophages and macrophage subtypes in atherosclerotic mice and humans

-Atherosclerose is a heterogeneous disease in which plaques are developed on the inside of the arteries which can cause arteriosclerosis and strokes.
-In the development of these plaques, the immune system plays a significant role, specifically macrophages.
-According to Mokry et al. [1], there are five different types of plaques, each with their own biomarker profile, macrophage subtypes and a difference in proportions of available macrophagesubtypes.
-However, as of yet it is unknown how these macrophagesubtypes play a role in the development of plaques.
-Therefore the goal of this project is to research the difference in gene expressions and function of macrophages and macrophagesubtypes mice and humans with atherosclerose.
-To achieve this, single-cell data of each organism is used to be able to research in detail which immune cells are involved with the development of plaques.
+Atherosclerosis is a lipid-driven inflammatory disease affecting more than 500 million people yearly.
+It is characterized by plaque formation within the arteries that can lead to blocked arteries and strokes.
+Risk factors include a high concentration of LDL and a low concentration of HDL.
+Additionally, excess LDL is prone to oxidation in the arteries, which can attract monocytes that differentiate into macrophages that can either be atheroprotective or atherogenic, depending on their phenotype.
+Currently, there are suggested to be six distinct macrophage subtypes: resident-like macrophages, inflammatory macrophages, LAMs, iLAMs, IFNIC macrophages, and proliferating macrophages.
+To study macrophage heterogeneity, mouse models are used due to the ability to study atherosclerosis in a controlled environment and reduce costs.
+Among different genetically modified mouse models, ApoE-/- and LDLR-/- are primarily used to study macrophage heterogeneity.
+Tissue samples from these models can be analyzed using scRNA-seq.
+However, not all findings using mouse models are translatable to humans.
+The aim of this study was to analyze and compare transcriptional differences between atherosclerotic mouse and human macrophages to evaluate the translational value of using mouse as a model organism in human atherosclerosis research.
+To achieve this, atherosclerotic plaque samples were collected and analyzed using a well-established scRNA-seq workflow.
+Analysis revealed that the resident-like macrophages, inflammatory macrophages, and LAMs were largely conserved across species.
+In contrast, the iLAMs, and IFNIC macrophages showed several species-specific differentially expressed genes.
+Additionally, the proliferating macrophages were not found in the mouse macrophage populations.
+Despite several methodological limitations, these findings suggest that mouse models show promising translatability of macrophage findings to humans in atherosclerosis research.

 **Main contact:** Philip Ahmadzada